dlbewley/guifreelife-src/content/blog/Securing-Cloud-init-User-Data-with-External-Secrets-and-OpenShift-Virtualization.md

     - 'rhel-9-for-x86_64-appstream-rpms'
 ```

-These [client][10], [ldap][9], and [nfs][8] userData scripts have example placeholders which make them safe to place in a public repository.
-Having them here makes for easier testing and debugging.
-They can be safely deployed as example secrets for reference with a `-sample` suffix for example.
+These example userData scripts for VMs: [client][10], [ldap][9], and [nfs][8] have placeholders which make them safe to place in a public repository.

-But how can we safely manage the actual secret to be used used by cloud-init if it is not commited to git?
+Most of the data isn't sensitive, and keeping the scripts in git makes for easier testing and debugging.
+But how can we safely manage the actual secret to be used by cloud-init if it is not commited to git?

 # The External Secrets Operator

-The [External Secrets Operator][3] solves this issue for us by understanding how to look into a secure vault "[providers][4]" like AWS Secrets Manager, HashiCorp Vault, or 1Password.
+The [External Secrets Operator][3] solves this issue for us by understanding how to look into secure vaults from "[providers][4]" like AWS Secrets Manager, HashiCorp Vault, or 1Password.

-Once your data is within a secure vault, you will create an `ExternalSecret` resources which is safe to commit to git.
-When you apply these resources to the cluster the ESO will use the information in the `ExternalSecret` to create a Kubernetes `Secret` resource, securely download, and insert the sensitive data into it.
+Once your data is within a secure vault, you will create an `ExternalSecret` resource, which is safe to commit to git.
+When you apply these resources to the cluster, the ESO will use the information in the ExternalSecret to create a Kubernetes `Secret` resource, securely downloading, and inserting the sensitive data into it.

+## 1Password Provider for ESO

+Using [1Password](https://1password.com) can be handy in a homelab or development environment, particularly if you already use 1Password to manage credentials in your browser.
+You Don't have to deploy any infrastructure or have an AWS account to use it.
+Be aware there is more than one 1Password integration and you should select the 1Password-SDK External Secrets Operator provider.

 ## Installing the External Secrets Operator

-Install a version of ESO which supports the 1password-sdk provider which was added in 0.17.
-The 1password-connect provider available in earlier versions is deprecated.
-By the time you read this, if the operator has uppdated to 0.17 or later you may be able to use the operator rather than the helm chart.
+Make sure to install a version of the External Secrets Operator (ESO) that supports the 1password-sdk provider, which was introduced in version 0.17.
+The older 1password-connect provider is now deprecated.
+If the operator has been updated to version 0.17 or later by the time you read this, you may be able to use the operator directly instead of installing via the Helm chart.

 Install latest upstream ESO using Helm.